macGRID-SRN/hitchBOT/README.md

 - [ ] 2x2 ATX male ends with cable and crimps.
 - [X] Another set of 5V 3A boards with board placement issues fixed.
 - [ ] Components for set of 5v 3A boards.
+- [ ] Components for original 5V 1.2A boards.

 Building Materials
 ---